awfixers-stuff/awbot/DEVELOPER.md

-# Developer Guide: Tux
+# Developer Guide: awbot

-Welcome to the Tux developer documentation!
+Welcome to the awbot developer documentation!

-This area provides in-depth information for developers working on Tux, beyond the initial setup and contribution workflow.
+This area provides in-depth information for developers working on awbot, beyond the initial setup and contribution workflow.

 ## Getting Started & Contributing